sensible-hq/sensible-docs/internal-doc-guidelines.md

 ### Publishing the docs to readme

-To publish the markdown docs in this repository to ReadMe.io at https://docs.sensible.so/docs:
+To publish the markdown docs in this repository to ReadMe.io at https://docs.sensible.so/docs, commit to main.
+This triggers Github Actions that perform actions conditionally, such as syncing the API reference, syncing the guide docs, checking links, and styling images.

-1. Install  https://github.com/flowcommerce/readme-sync. this is an open source tool that uses the ReadMe API.
-2. Install [ImageMagick](https://imagemagick.org/).
-We use this to apply drop shadows to new images (rather than customizing the CSS in ReadMe).
-3. In your local clone of the readme-sync repo, install `direnv` and specify a README_API_KEY to your `.envrc`.
-To get the apiKey for ReadMe , navigate in the dash of  docs project to the Configuration pane.
-4. Run `make_docs.sh`.